alimnaqvi/system_scripts/README.md

 `fix-capslock-delay.sh` script takes the *current* keyboard map, surgically replaces the faulty Caps Lock definition with a good one, and then immediately loads that fixed map back into the system.

 But a reboot will completely undo its changes, which is why it needs to be run at startup.
 A service like `cron` or, the better method, `systemd` can be used to always run this script on startup.
 Alternatively, Linux desktop GUIs often provide a front-end to easily specify tasks/scripts/applications that should be run at startup.

+I have included a script `set_all_schedules.sh` to automatically set systemd tasks for the scripts in this repo that need scheduling.